-At dawn on 15 September, a standing patrol of two Spitfires of No. 7 Squadron was maintained over Kos to give cover to the transport aircraft and ships bringing stores and reinforcements.
+At dawn on 15 September, a standing patrol of two Spitfire fighters of No. 7 Squadron was maintained over Kos to give cover to the transport aircraft and ships bringing stores and reinforcements.
 Among these were the first airfield defence troops of the RAF Regiment, who were flown from Palestine with nine 20-mm cannon for anti-aircraft defence, followed two days later by a second detachment, which brought up to strength one of the first of the regiment’s squadrons.
 On the ground, the Allied force comprised the 1/Durham Light Infantry, 120 men of A Company of the 11/Parachute, a number of SBS men, and RAF personnel under the command of Lieutenant Colonel L. R. F. Kenyon.
-The force totalled about 1,600 British including 1,115 combatants (880 army and 235 RAF), as well as some 3,500 Italians from the original garrison.
+The force totalled about 1,600 British personnel including 1,115 combatants (880 army and 235 RAF), as well as some 3,500 Italians from the original garrison.

 The German riposte to 'Beneath' began on 17 September with the first of several heavy air bombardments.
-The Messerschmitt Bf 109 fighters and Junkers Ju 88 bombers involved in this effort initially met with only varying success, for the RAF anti-aircraft gunners and the SAAF Spitfire fighters gave a good account of themselves.
+The Messerschmitt Bf 109 single-engined fighters and Junkers Ju 88 twin-engined medium bombers involved in this effort initially met with only varying success, for the RAF anti-aircraft gunners and the SAAF Spitfire fighters gave a good account of themselves.
 The German bombs rendered Antimachia airfield temporarily unserviceable, however, and also damaged Dakota transport aircraft, but the first detachments of the Durham Light Infantry were landed, although one Dakota came down in the sea and its occupants were rescued but interned in Turkey.

 German bomber and fighter-bomber attacks continued to harass the garrison over the next few days.
-The Luftwaffe flew 100 aircraft into the Aegean area, bringing their strength up to 360 aircraft.
+The Luftwaffe flew 100 aircraft into the Aegean Sea area, bringing their strength up to 360 aircraft.
 But while the strength of the German local air capability improved, the Allies could rely on only a limited number of aircraft due to decisions made by General Dwight D. Eisenhower, the Allied supreme commander in the Mediterranean theatre, concerning support for the British involvement in the Balkan theatre, which he and most Americans saw as a British attempt to gain advantage for the post-war world but which had little or nothing to offer in the prosecution of the war.
-This meant that the British Middle East command could not look for permanent help from the Italian theatre, but must be prepared to improvise when temporary naval and air forces could be spared.
+This meant that the British Middle East Command could not look for permanent help from the Italian theatre, but must be prepared to improvise when temporary naval and air forces could be spared.
 This decision by Eisenhower, in which he was backed by his deputy, Air Chief Marshal Sir Arthur Tedder, was a corollary of the beliefs of the US Chiefs-of-Staff that the Dodecanese operation typified British diversionary strategy which might well lead to some form of Balkan adventure.

-The air cover for 'Beneath' was therefore woefully inadequate, as the British lacked the long-range fighters that could have provided cover for the islands and the maritime approaches to it, from basis in Cyprus, and inevitably this had a malign effect on the British ability to defend and thereby maintain their hold on the island.
-In the period from 13 September to 3 October the Allied aircraft defending Kos suffered many losses both to the German bombing of Antimachia airfield ands two improved airstrips at Lambi and Tingachi, and to air combat.
+The air cover for 'Beneath' was therefore woefully inadequate, as the British lacked the long-range fighters that could have provided cover for the islands and the maritime approaches to it, from bases in Cyprus, and inevitably this had a malign effect on the British ability to defend and thereby maintain their hold on the island.
+In the period from 13 September to 3 October the Allied aircraft defending Kos suffered numerous losses both to the German bombing of Antimachia airfield and two improved airstrips at Lambi and Tingachi, and to air combat.
 By 26 September No. 7 Squadron had been reduced to a mere four serviceable aircraft, but on this day the RAF’s No. 74 Squadron flew into Kos with eight Spitfire fighters.

-The defenders' position on Kos had not been good even up to this time, but was now increasingly serious and rapidly became desperate, for the Italian anti-aircraft defence capability was negligible and the resources of the British meagre.
+The defenders' position on Kos had not been good even up to this time, but was now increasingly serious and rapidly became desperate, for the Italian anti-aircraft defence capability was negligible and the British resources meagre.
 To add to their troubles, the area round the airfield they had to protect was too rocky to permit troops to dig in, and there was no time to build blast walls to protect aircraft before German attacks fell on them.
 The air attacks were so severe that casualties inflicted on the British paratroopers forced their withdrawal on 25 September.